Great! That means you’re SAFE AT HOME.

 Handwashing 101.
 Yup, this one’s a repeat.
 Just do it.

-This video is a fun way to show kids how to wash thoroughly.
+This video is a fun way to help kids wash thoroughly.
 After all, it takes 20 seconds or a full rendition of Happy Birthday to You sung TWICE.
 Or try 2-3 rounds of Row, Row, Row your Boat, or Frere Jacques.

 To help further with this task here’s a site that generates a handwashing poster for your bathroom using the lyrics to a song of your choice.
 And if you’re a Spotify user, check out this handwashing playlist.
 Sing the chorus of any of these tunes while you scrub and you’re good to go.
 (Beyonce, Miley Cyrus, David Bowie, Prince, Abba, and Stevie Wonder are on the list… what better way to inject some music into the day?)